Cheeden/tp/docs/UserGuide.md

 Format: `addprogress INDEX Date|Description`

 * Adds a lesson progress entry to the student at the specified INDEX.
-* The index refers to the index number shown in the displayed person list.
-* The index must be a positive integer 1, 2, 3, …
 * `DATE` must be in the format YYYY-MM-DD.
 * `PROGRESS` is a short description of what was covered or achieved in that lesson.
 * Each new entry will be added to the student’s lesson progress history.